TERMS AND CONDITIONS

 (c) Termination of Participation

 Upon the affirmative vote of not less than two-thirds (2/3) of the Board of Directors, the Alliance shall have the right to terminate Member’s status as a Member for cause.
-The term “for cause” shall mean Member’s failure to materially comply with its obligations under this Member Agreement.
+The term “for cause” shall mean Member’s failure to materially comply with its obligations under this Participation Agreement.
 Upon such termination, Member shall have no right to receive a refund of any previously paid dues and the terms of Section 9(e) shall apply.

 (d) Failure to Pay Annual or Specially Assessed Dues